kparc/ksimple/README.md

 ## language specification / disclaimer

-*caveat emptor*, and manage your expectations. this interpreter is useless for any practical purpose except the stated one, which is education. the language is as follows:
+*caveat emptor*, manage your expectations. this interpreter is useless for any practical purpose except the stated one, which is education. the language is as follows:

 * although k/simple is a computer language, its grammar is defined in terms we normally use to denote parts of human speech.
 That is, k expression is composed of **verbs** and **nouns**.